telliott99/MySwift2/chapter6/sequence_type.rst

         }
     print("")

-The compiler complains that "value of type 'IntGenerator' has no member 'Generator'".
+This doesn't work, the compiler complains that "value of type 'IntGenerator' has no member 'Generator'".

 I am not quite sure of all the subtleties here, but I googled a bit and the problem can be solved by adding another struct.
 We don't change what is already there, except to instantiate the second struct rather than the first in the ``for .. in`` part.